 Get Legal Help Now

 If you are facing drug charges, you need a zealous and effective legal defense.
 At the Law Office of Jocelyn C. Stewart, we have handled all types of military drug cases.
-To request your free initial consultation, please call our team today at 1-888-252-0927.
+To request a consultation, please call our team today at 1-888-252-0927.
 From our office in Tacoma, Washington, we defend members of all military branches, including those stationed at bases overseas, such as in Italy, Germany, South Korea or Japan.